 The problem with Sunday school is far more basic.
 We’ve lost our way.

 Shouldn’t the overriding goal of Sunday school be to lead students to know, love and follow God through Jesus Christ?
 But after decades of doing Sunday school in the same old way, we’ve simply forgotten the goal.
 It’s been rusted over by a set of expectations that few have bothered to stop and evaluate.
-These expectations have frequently become the misguided barometers and goals of Sunday school.
 Some examples:

-*”Our classrooms are controlled and quiet.”
-Silence and passivity in a Sunday school class usually indicate a lack of learning.
+- “Our classrooms are controlled and quiet.”
+Silence in a Sunday school class usually indicates a lack of learning.

-*”The children are busy the whole hour.”
+- “The children are busy for the whole hour.”
 Were they punching out those little stickers to paste on the take-home paper?
-Were they engaged in yet another set of word scrambles?
+Were they engaged in yet another coloring page?
 Is our goal merely to fill time or to encourage life-changing learning?

 Attendance, quiet classrooms, busy work, rote memorization and an emphasis on teaching rather than learning have lulled us into thinking we’re doing the right thing.
 But is anyone bothering to see if kids are retaining anything they’re taught?
 Is anybody insisting to know if kids are exhibiting a growing faith?
 Is anyone verifying that Sunday school is affecting kids’ day-to-day lives at home, on the school playground and in the sandlot?